Sigel, Wood County, Wisconsin

-Sigel is a town in Wood County, Wisconsin, United States.
+Th Town of Sigel is located in Wood County, Wisconsin, United States.
 The population was 1,130 at the 2000 census.
 The unincorporated community of Eight Corners is located in the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.5 square miles (92.0 km2), of which, 35.5 square miles (92.0 km2) of it is land and 0.03% is water.

 History

-In 1839 a crew working for the U.S. government surveyed the south border of the six mile square that would become Sigel.
+In 1839 a crew working for the U.S. government surveyed the south border of the six mile square that would become the town of Sigel.
 In June 1851 another crew came back and surveyed the east and west sides.
 That November another crew marked all the section corners, walking through the woods and wading the swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description: